Paediatric Dentistry, Faculty of Dentistry, The University of Hong Kong

 Specialists Paediatric Dentists in Private Practice

-As at June 2015, there is a total of 33 registered Specialists in Paediatric Dentistry in Hong Kong and almost half of them are in private practice.
-The majority of the patients treated by this group of Paediatric dentists are young children who are not yet eligible for the Government subsidized School Dental Care Service for all the local primary schools of Hong Kong.
-The service starts at primary one and therefore kindergarten and preschool children who need dental treatment will have to receive dental care in the private sector.
+As at June 2022, there is a total of 36 registered Specialists in Paediatric Dentistry in Hong Kong and 16 of them are in private practice.
+The majority of the patients treated by this group of Paediatric dentists are young children who are not yet eligible for the Government subsidized dental service.
+Thus these patients will have to receive dental care in the private sector.

 Severely disabled children with severe dental diseases are also treated in the Hospital under GA by paediatric dental specialists.